Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

  5) MAKING NEW MEASUREMENTS
  6) LOOKING AT THE MEASUREMENTS

- Second, you are expected to look for answers to other questions in the examples given in sections 7-15.
+ Secondly, you are expected to look for answers to other questions in the examples given in sections 7-15.

  7) REMOVE (REINSTALL)

- 8) IT'S SIMPLER THAN IT LOOKS
+ 8) FILE EXTENSIONS & INI FILE PROPERTIES

  9) HOW TO MEASURE A SEQUENCE OF WORKLOADS (OR JUST ONE WORKLOAD)
 10) HOW TO MAKE REPEATED MEASUREMENTS (OR JUST ONE MEASUREMENT)